Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "url","string","E.g., `/r/AskReddit/`"
    "user_has_favorited","boolean?","Current user has favourited the subreddit. `null` if no user context."
    "user_is_banned","boolean?","Current user is banned from the subreddit. `null` if no user context."
-   "user_is_contributor","boolean?","Current user is a contributor to the subreddit. `null` if no user context."
+   "user_is_contributor","boolean?","Current user is an approved contributor to the subreddit. `null` if no user context."
    "user_is_moderator","boolean?","Current user is a moderator of the subreddit. `null` if no user context."
    "user_is_muted","boolean?","Current user is muted in the subreddit. `null` if no user context."
    "user_is_subscriber","boolean?","Current user is subscribed to the subreddit. `null` if no user context."